cqfn/broken-xml/README.md

 ## Multiple roots

 Valid xml contains only one root element.
-But **Broken XML** does not care and returns multiple roots as a List:
+But **Broken XML** does not care and returns multiple roots as a list:

 ```java
 public class EmptyXml {